 I can offer different things when working with tourist boards, hotels, restaurants and other tourism areas.
 I’m really keen to collaborate with any travel-related partners that will fit with my blog’s focuses, but my readers will always get my honest opinions.
 I will not even pretend to like things in return for free food, I promise.
 Please contact me for my up-to-date media kit.

 My work with tourist boards and brands includes the following examples.

-- For the German tourist agency Come to Hamburg, I wrote ‘How to spend 2 days in Hamburg, Germany‘ and ‘Where to stay in Hamburg: a review of Hotel Baseler Hof‘.
+- For the tourist agency Come to Hamburg, I wrote ‘How to spend 2 days in Hamburg, Germany‘ and ‘Where to stay in Hamburg: a review of Hotel Baseler Hof‘.

 - For hotels.com, I wrote ‘A guide to Manchester, UK: what to see, do and eat‘.

-- For a local UK tourist board, Visit Southport, I wrote ‘20 things to do in Southport, UK‘.
+- For local UK tourist board Visit Liverpool, I wrote ‘Things to do in Liverpool at Christmas‘.